opendocsg/slw-judgments-backfill/2011_SGHC_9/report.md

 _Family law_ – _Maintenance_ – _Statutory Interpretation_

 [LawNet Editorial Note: The appeals to this decision in Civil Appeals Nos 17 and 21 of 2011 were allowed in part by the Court of Appeal on 31 July 2012.
-See [2012] SGCA 40.]
+See <span class="citation">[2012] SGCA 40</span>.]

 14 January 2011 Judgment reserved.